JSON Fields New!

 {{ entry.myJsonField.appId ?? null }}

-# Objects + Arrays
+#Objects + Arrays

-JSON “objects” and “arrays” are deserialized into PHP arrays (associative and sequential, respectively), and the JsonData object provides a means of iterating over them, directly:
+JSON “objects” and “arrays” are deserialized into PHP arrays (associative and sequential, respectively), and the root JsonData object provides a means of iterating over them, directly:

 <table>